 I am not one to really sleep on the plane.
-I get so envious of those you can sleep in an upright position.
+I get so envious of those who can sleep in an upright position.
 When I need some help going to bed, I pop in one of these delicious sleeping aids.
 This chocolaty pill will knock you out super fast!

 Gotta Layover?
 Here’s What You Can Do!

 Okay, so if you booked a long layover for long flights I have some tips on what to do.
-My all time favorite is to book a quick tour.
+My all-time favorite is to book a quick tour.
 I love getting the most out of a city during the short amount of time I’m there.
 I have some recommendations of tours below that I personally used and enjoyed.

 Triple is an awesome site that has tours given by locals.
 What I absolutely loved about Triple is you can select a tour that is customized to what you want to do and see during your quick visit!
-Check out their site and you can find tours for museum walks, club hopping, and even biking tours!
+Check out their site and you can find tours for museum walks, club-hopping, and even biking tours!
 The selections are endless.

-During my trip to Amsterdam I booked a food tour with Triple.
-My guide took me to the local’s favorite spots for the best bitterballen, Dutch beer, Gouda, and fresh stroop waffles in the city.
+During my trip to Amsterdam, I booked a food tour with Triple.
+My guide took me to the local’s favorite spots for the best bitterballen, Dutch beer, Gouda, and fresh Stroop waffles in the city.

 I highly suggest purchasing a tour from Triple during a long layover.
 You get a full cultural experience from a local during your short visit.

 Another site I recommend is Showaround.
-On my flight to Mauritius I selected a flight with a 24-hour layover in Paris.
+On my flight to Mauritius, I selected a flight with a 24-hour layover in Paris.
 I had one amazing tour exploring Le Maris, which is a very Parisian neighborhood that not so many tourists no about.

 My guide took me on a tour and we walked through the city for about 4 -hours.
 We chatted about the history, munched on macaroons and croissants, and sipped on multiple cappuccinos along the way.

 They have a variety of tours just like Triple.
-Price ranges from free, yes free and can go up to 60-USD.
+Price ranges from free, yes free, and can go up to 60-USD.

 Tips For Long Flights Quick Recap

-- Get one awesome travel rewards credit card that has perks of like TSA pre-check and enjoying fancy airport lounges.
+- Get one awesome travel rewards credit card that has perks like TSA pre-check and enjoying fancy airport lounges.

 - Book a flight with a long layover so you can stretch your legs in between flights.

 - Select your seat immediately after booking your flight.
-Get a seat you know you wouldn’t mind bunkering down for awhile.
+Get a seat you know you wouldn’t mind bunkering down for a while.

 - Get your body moving and exercise the day before your flight.

-- Pack the right carry on essentials to have with you on the plane.
+- Pack the right carry-on essentials to have with you on the plane.

 - Eat a light meal before boarding the plane at home or the airport.

-- Make sure to keep yourself hydrated and drink lots of water the day before, day of, and on the flight!
+- Make sure to keep yourself hydrated and drink lots of water the day before, the day of, and on the flight!